Friday, September 29, 2023

 OilNOW is an online-based Information and Resource Centre

 The approval of Guyana’s third Stabroek Block development – Payara – in 2020 was a significant step forward, with one research and intelligence firm calling it one of the brightest lights in oil’s dark year.
 It came at a time when investments in greenfield projects dropped to its lowest in 30 years – a direct result of the COVID-19 pandemic.
-Sanctioned by ExxonMobil and its Stabroek Block partners, the development is moving full steam ahead.
+Sanctioned by ExxonMobil and its Stabroek Block partners, the start of oil production was announced on November 14.

 Here is all you need to know about Payara: